PinnacleITP/PinnacleRepo2/README.md

 Features

 Membership management: User registration, login, and profile management.

 Game management: Cataloging and categorizing games available for streaming and purchase.

 Streaming management: Seamless streaming of games for users.

-Social engagement: Integration of social features to enhance user interaction.
+Social engagement: Integration of social features to enhance user interaction .
 Feedback management: Gathering and analyzing user feedback to improve the platform.

 Shopping cart management: Smooth handling of user purchases.

 Payment management: Secure payment processing for purchasing games or premium services.

 Leaderboard management: Tracking and displaying user achievements and rankings.

 About Us